helenclx/100-days-of-code/r1-log.md

 **Thoughts:** I had been researching on how to create a password generator with HTML, CSS and JavaScript a few times before, but this was my first time successfully building a functional password generator with setting options.

 **Link to work:** [Password Generator](https://helenclx.github.io/Scrimba-Frontend-Solo-Projects/m3-password-generator/)

+---

+### Day 19: 21 January 2024.
+Sunday

+**Today's Progress:** Completed freeCodeCamp’s Learn localStorage by Building a Todo App by doing all 58 steps.

+**Thoughts:** This gave me the opportunity to use localStorage in a JavaScript project.